AstroPlant/astroplant-server/README.md

 python manage.py migrate
 ```

-If you would like to include some default data provided by AstroPlant, such as measurement types and official perihperal device definitions, load the AstroPlant fixture.
+If you would like to include some default data provided by AstroPlant, such as measurement types and official peripheral device definitions, load the AstroPlant fixture.

 ```bash
 python manage.py loaddata astroplant
 ```

-# Running the server
+# Run the server

 It is recommended to host the server through a webserver using `server/WSGI.py`, such as Nginx with uWGSI.
 See also [the AstroPlant server deployment repository](https://github.com/AstroPlant/astroplant-server-deployment).